Do you think tap water in the US is safe to drink? Think again!

 Water purification by boiling involves heating the water to its boiling point, which is usually approximately 100 degrees Celsius (212 degrees Fahrenheit), to destroy any microbes or bacteria that may be present.

 This approach removes most pathogens, including protozoa, bacteria, viruses, and certain cysts.
-In addition, it is a simple and affordable technique for water filtration.
+In addition, it is a simple and affordable technique to get water for drinking.

 Still, it does not successfully eliminate dissolved compounds or heavy metals or enhance the water’s flavor or odor.